uvadlc/DL_assignments_2019/README.md

-# Assignments for the Deep Learning Course at the UvA - Fall 2019
+# Assignments for the Deep Learning Course
+## University of Amsterdam - Fall 2019